Man armed with knife kills two in attacks in southeast France - mayor

-A man armed with a knife attacked people out shopping in the southeastern French town of Romans-sur-Isère on Saturday, killing two and wounding four, the mayor said.
+A man armed with a knife attacked people out shopping in the southeastern French town of Romans-sur-Isère on Saturday, killing two and wounding five, French officials said.

+The town is currently under a coronavirus lockdown, although people are allowed out to buy essentials.
+"This morning, a man embarked a terrorist journey, killing 2 people and wounding 5 others," Interior Minister Christophe Castaner said during a visit to the town.

+BFM TV and LCI TV news stations reported that the suspect is a Sudanese national who has been granted asylum in France.
 Witnesses told Reuters the man struck at random and in several places while moving around the town centre.
-It was not immediately clear if the attacks had any link to the lockdown.
-Interior Minister Christophe Castaner said security services were trying to establish the nature and circumstances of the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)